nglabs42/hshelp/README.md

-# hshelp - Tools for Handshake
+# hshelp - Tools for Handshake - More updates to come.

 ## install-all-hsd